 Skip to main content

-Your SAML provider will allow you to download a .xml file that you can upload to SAML Jackson.
-During this process, you will need to provide it:
+Your SAML provider allows you to download a .xml file that you can upload to SAML Jackson.
+During this process, you need to provide it:

 • the SSO URL and;